chi-tech/chi-tech/doc/Install_linux.md

 ### Step 1 - Installing GCC, GFortran and the basic environment

-GCC is used to build and install ChiTech.
+GCC is used to build and install Chi-Tech.
-GFortran and Python is used during the installation of PETSc (which ChiTech uses as a linear algebra backend) and OpenGL is required by VTK (used by ChiTech for visualization).
+GFortran and Python is used during the installation of PETSc (which Chi-Tech uses as a linear algebra backend) and OpenGL is required by VTK (used by Chi-Tech for visualization).
 These packages will therefore also need to be installed.

 Check to see if gcc is installed